The Secret to Vintage Jeans

 Babzani believes the companies that will be most affected by White Oak’s closure will be American clothiers marketing themselves as symbols of U.S.-made pride.
 Once their last, home-grown selvage factory is gone, he says, “that flips everything you’ve built your company on upside down.
 You’re going to use Italian denim now?”

 One company that now may need to get particularly creative with its messaging will be Levi Strauss.
-For years, the company has been quietly sourcing its vintage denim from Turkey, where the art of textile manufacture is deep, and highly refined.
+For years, the company has been quietly sourcing its vintage-style denim from Turkey, where the art of textile manufacture is deep, and highly refined.
 One former Levi’s manager, who could only speak confidentially, believes that Levi’s turn to overseas sources, and away from Cone Denim—the mill that Levi’s historical literature prominently celebrates as the brand’s original supplier—“may have put the final nail in White Oak’s coffin.”

 Luckily for Babzani, his interests avoid a marketing challenge like Levi’s.
 Long ago, Self Edge started sourcing its selvage denim almost exclusively from Japan, and the company makes no bones about it.
 In fact, Babzani’s relationship to Japan has given him an illuminating perspective on the mythology built around the Draper X3, and American denim manufacturing.
 Within the selvage world, it’s a truism that Japan scooped up many of the old Drapers when U.S. plants re-automated.
 And the Japanese have been glad to play up that American mystique in their pursuit of the premium denim market.